 Legal and Self Advocacy

-There are many laws in place to ensure that people who are deaf, hard of hearing, or deafblind are not discriminated against and have equal and full access to resources and services.
+There are many laws in place to ensure that people who are Deaf or hard of hearing are not discriminated against and have equal and full access to resources and services.

 Maryland Commission on Civil Rights

 |Maryland anti-discrimination laws for housing, employment, and public accommodations are enforced by the Maryland Commission on Civil Rights (MCCR).
 These laws can be found by visiting Michie’s Legal Resources online and clicking on “State Government.”
 Then click on “Title 20.
 Human Rights.”|